This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Starting With Simple Projects and Exercises

-- Pillowcases: Perfect for straight lines.
+- Pillowcases: Great for sewing basics and straight stitches.

 Practicing Straight Stitching and Backstitching